bradleypick/BC-motor-vehicle-incidents/README.md

 Rscript src/merge_data.R data/injury_drug.csv data/fatality_drug.csv ./results/data/drug.csv
 ```
+The `src/plot_data.R` file takes a dataset and produces a figure which is saved to the locaton provided.
 The following three commands each take a merged dataset and produce a plot to be used in the report:

 ```